Cal Poly Baseball Coaching Staff

 Cal Poly '16

-Michael Dingilian, a pitcher at Cal Poly from 2012-15, is in his first season as an administrative assistant.
+Michael Dingilian, a pitcher at Cal Poly from 2012-15, is in his second season as an administrative assistant.

 Dingilian pitched in 18 games, all but one in relief, as a Mustang, and compiled 1-0 record and 5.20 ERA.
 He earned his win in his junior campaign against Cal with 3 2/3 scoreless innings in relief, allowing two hits.